SnehaSundrani/LearnGitHub/README.md

 # LearnGitHub
-This repository is created for learning GitHub features.
-Trigger release for version V1.
+This repository is created for learning GitHub features. trigger release for version V1.